marcelojjunior/weather-app/README.md

 # WeatherApp

-> Aplicativo React Native para consulta de previsão do tempo com busca inteligente de cidades
+> React Native application for weather forecasting with intelligent city search

-## 📱 Sobre o Projeto
+## 📱 About the Project

-O WeatherApp é um aplicativo mobile desenvolvido em React Native que permite aos usuários consultar a previsão do tempo de qualquer cidade do mundo.
-O app oferece busca inteligente com sugestões em tempo real, informações detalhadas do clima atual e previsão estendida para os próximos 6 dias.
+WeatherApp is a mobile application developed in React Native that allows users to check weather forecasts for any city in the world.
+The app offers intelligent search with real-time suggestions, detailed current weather information, and extended forecast for the next 6 days.

-## ✨ Funcionalidades
+## ✨ Features

-- 🔍 Busca inteligente de cidades com sugestões automáticas
+- 🔍 Intelligent city search with automatic suggestions
-- 🌡️ Exibição da temperatura atual em tempo real
+- 🌡️ Real-time current temperature display
-- 🌤️ Condições climáticas detalhadas (ensolarado, nublado, chuva, etc.)
+- 🌤️ Detailed weather conditions (sunny, cloudy, rain, etc.)
-- ⏰ Data e hora da última atualização dos dados
+- ⏰ Date and time of last data update
-- 📅 Previsão do tempo para os próximos 6 dias
+- 📅 Weather forecast for the next 6 days
-- 💾 Armazenamento local das cidadas pesquidas
+- 💾 Local storage of searched cities
-- 🌐 Verificação de conectividade de rede
+- 🌐 Network connectivity verification

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - [React Native](https://reactnative.dev/) - 0.81.0
 - [TypeScript](https://www.typescriptlang.org/)